No one wants to live with impaired vision or blindness. Yet far too many people neglect basic preventative eye care until a vision problem arises.

 - If you are aged 65 or older, plan to have an exam every 12 months.

-How to Prepare for Your Preventative Eye Exam in New Jersey
+How to Prepare for Your Preventative Eye Exam

 The typical preventative eye exam takes between 30 and 60 minutes.
 If you are currently wearing glasses or contact lenses, be sure to bring them with you to your exam.
 If you plan to wear contacts that day, bring your contacts case and your glasses since you will need to remove your contacts during the exam.